Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

 ## Tutorial 4 Component 4 Enemy AI
 <a name="section-4"></a>

-* For our last component, we will create a navmesh agent so that the enemy will follow the player once the player is in the distance range the enemy can detect the player and a barrier for when the enemy should change states when the player is undetected from aggressive to passive so that the enemy does not attack the player and the enemy just moves around the map whilst also being idle.
+* For our last component, we will create a `NavMesh Agent` so that the enemy will follow the player once the player is in the distance range the enemy can detect the player and a barrier for when the enemy should change states when the player is undetected from aggressive to passive so that the enemy does not attack the player and the enemy just moves around the map whilst also being idle.
 Firstly, we open our project from where we last left it from and select our plane we created, you may have created a terrain or something different to my ground layer, if so, just select the ground for your game.
-Once selected we will head over to the windows panel, head on over to the ai and select navigation.
+Once selected we will head over to the windows panel, head on over to the `AI` and select `Navigation`.

 ![Alt text]( https://github.com/Rafi716/ProgrammingComponents/blob/main/TUTORIAL%20SS/TUT%204/TUT%204%20SS%201.png )

-* Once selected we will bake our ground layer so that the agent can cover the whole map, you may have different objects in your scene that you may want to keep as obstacles, if so – just bake the gameobjects as “not walkable” To bake the area we are going to head on over to the bake button in the navigation window and simply press bake.
+* Once selected we will bake our ground layer so that the agent can cover the whole map, you may have different objects in your scene that you may want to keep as obstacles, if so – just bake the gameobjects as "Not Walkable" To bake the area we are going to head on over to the "Bake" button in the navigation window and simply press Bake.

 ![Alt text]( https://github.com/Rafi716/ProgrammingComponents/blob/main/TUTORIAL%20SS/TUT%204/TUT%204%20SS%202.png )

-* The next step, is to apply a nav mesh agent to our enemy gameobject so the navmesh being moved is the enemy itself.
+* The next step, is to apply a `Navmesh Agent` to our enemy gameobject so the navmesh being moved is the enemy itself.

 ![Alt text]( https://github.com/Rafi716/ProgrammingComponents/blob/main/TUTORIAL%20SS/TUT%204/TUT%204%20SS%203.png)